What to wear in India

 Crop tops are popular in India.
 Since traditional Indian clothing such as the sari involves a crop top and long skirt it’s not considered (generally) to be immodest especially when paired with long bottoms.
 Saris do have a cover from shoulder to opposite hip though so not everyone will approve with the new modern twist of “wearing it bare” so to speak.

-With the exception of event and beachwear, significant cleavage isn’t really seen (barely there cleavage is though) so save it for when you have a wedding or party to attend, even then it’s always best to know your audience.
+With the exception of event and beachwear, significant cleavage isn’t really seen (barely there cleavage is though, you can leave the turtlenecks at home) so save it for when you have a wedding or party to attend, even then it’s always best to know your audience.